55 Years Ago: Alice Cooper Band Debuts With ‘Pretties for You’

 Released on June 25, 1969, Pretties For You opens in grand style with "Titanic Overture."
 It's an instrumental piece that sounds like a surreal carnival ride gone awry.
 Short and sweet, it leads into the odd, and oddly titled "10 Minutes Before the Worm," another short romp that sounds like some sort of TV jingle filtered through hallucinogens.
 "Swing Low, Sweet Cherrio" is an off-kilter rocker with a sound that somehow crosses elements of the Doors, Captain Beefheart and the Beatles.
 Psychedelic?
 Perhaps.
 Intriguing and beguiling for sure.

 "Today Mueller" is another brief track, clocking in at under two minutes, with elements of Syd Barrett and a general Dada-esque offbeat playfulness stretching its shape.
-"Living" is not only one of the most straight ahead and dynamic songs on the album, but also one of the great lost songs in the entire Cooper library.
+"Living" is not only one of the most straight-ahead and dynamic songs on the album but also one of the great lost songs in the entire Cooper library.
 A fuzz guitar riff pushes things into the stratosphere.
 Imagine the Yardbirds fighting it out with the Byrds The band hits hard once again with "Fields of Regret," another brash rocker.

-With the jarring yet bouncy little tune "No Longer Umpire," Alice Cooper tips its hat once again to late Barrett.
+With the jarring yet bouncy little tune "No Longer Umpire," Alice Cooper tips its hat once again to the late Barrett.
 The close-cut harmonies add a certain tension and dynamic that fits both the band and the song perfectly.
 Next up is one of the most overtly psychedelic songs on the album: Recorded live at the Cheetah Club, "Levity Ball" has both a dreamy glow as well as a raw bite to it.
 A studio outtake eventually arrived on a box set years later, but there is something about the original live take that wins out.

 "Earwigs to Eternity" is a slightly autobiographical song, as their first steps were taken as the Earwigs when they entered a high-school contest and played Beatles parodies.
 There's a slightly disjointed beauty that once again sounds unlike anything else that was happening at the time.
 "Changing Arranging" ends the album with another look into the future, displaying elements that would turn up in more pronounced ways on later albums.